Agricultural & General Engineers

 Agricultural & General Engineers Limited (AGE) was a holding company formed on 4 June 1919 during a postwar economic "boom" to combine five British engineering companies: Aveling & Porter, E H Bentall, Blackstone, Richard Garrett and J & F Howard.
 The holding company's business was described to the judge considering its 1932 winding up as: "agricultural, transport, road, constructional and general engineers".

 It paid no dividend on any class of its shares and after a catastrophic trading loss in 1931 and allegations of fraud was liquidated following Barclays Bank's successful application for the winding up order made by the court in April 1932.
 Many of its subsidiaries were revived as independent businesses.

 Perceived benefits

 Thomas Lake Aveling and Frank Garrett wanted to bring together a number of agricultural machinery businesses into one strong combine where they would be rationalised and their efficiency improved.
 They planned to end competition between members in their home market and create a business large enough to compete with the North American firms in export markets.

-However the centralisation of purchasing, which was soon dispensed with, sales and finance in expensive London headquarters created a heavy financial burden not justified by its benefits.
-As it turned out lack of competition in the home market seemed to inhibit innovation and responses to market conditions.
+However, the centralisation of purchasing, which was soon dispensed with, sales and finance in expensive London headquarters created a heavy financial burden not justified by its benefits.
+As it turned out, the lack of competition in the home market seemed to inhibit innovation and responses to market conditions.
 Subsidiaries moved rather late from steam to internal combustion engines.
 The substantial profits of some combine members shored up weaker members and supported the expensive headquarters and that left no income for the shareholders.